Master of Theology

 There are two streams in the program:

-If the candidate wishes to present a research paper or thesis in partial fulfillment of the requirement, it shall be assigned 8 credits.
-In addition, 24 coursework credits are required, which must include at least 12 credits in the area of the thesis.
-The M.Th.
-Thesis will be evaluated by both the adviser and a second reader.
+If a student wishes to present a research paper or thesis in partial fulfillment of the requirement, it shall be assigned 12 credits.
+In addition, 20 coursework credits are required, which must include at least 12 credits in the area of the thesis.
+The MTH thesis will be evaluated by both the adviser and a second reader.

 Guided Electives on Area of Emphasis (3 courses) (12)